Secrets of the runway: Tempus meets Gucci model Jack Chambers

 The Fashion Week star reveals what's behind the reality of life on the international runway

-Safe to say then, that Chambers, 25, knows a thing or two about life on and off the international runway.
-After being scouted in his home town of Oxford in 2012, he made his catwalk debut walking for Topman Design in 2013 and has been a regular fixture at Fashion Weeks across the globe ever since.
+Safe to say then, that Chambers, 25, knows a thing or two about life both on and off the international runway.
+After being scouted in his home town of Oxford back in 2012, the model made his catwalk debut walking for Topman Design in 2013 and has been a regular fixture at Fashion Weeks across the globe ever since.
 The 6'2" model has also graced the pages of Harper's Bazaar China, Manifesto and The Glass Magazine.
-Chambers reveals to his runway and fashion week secrets, and why, for him, there's no place like London.
+Chambers exclusively his runway and fashion week secrets, and why, for him, there's no place like London.

 You've just completed the end of this season's international Men's Fashion Week.
 How does London compare to Milan, New York and Paris?

 I'd say London embraces fashion week a lot more than some of the other cities.
 During LFW you can look at people in the street and think "they've just come from a show", whereas in Milan fashion week is quite separate from the city itself, and the atmosphere feels quite contained.
 During the season you spend so much of your time abroad that doing shows in London feels like home – seeing friends, stylists and team members I haven't seen in months.
 Saville Row brands bring a mature grace to proceedings, and the up and coming designers are always trying something new.
 London has always been respected not just because of it's designers, but because of the history of both the industry and the city itself.
 While other major fashion cities have their own image and history, they'll never quite be London.

 Do you think people have as much interest in men's fashion weeks as women’s?